RandstadRail

-RandstadRail ([ˈrɑntstɑtˌreːl]) is a light rail network in the Rotterdam–The Hague metropolitan area in the west of the Netherlands that is jointly operated by HTM Personenvervoer (HTM) and Rotterdamse Elektrische Tram (RET).
+RandstadRail ([ˈrɑntstɑtˌreːl]) is a tram-train network in the Rotterdam–The Hague metropolitan area in the west of the Netherlands that is jointly operated by HTM Personenvervoer (HTM) and Rotterdamse Elektrische Tram (RET).
 It connects the cities of Rotterdam, The Hague and Zoetermeer, primarily using former train and existing tram tracks.

 Named after the Randstad conurbation, the light rail network came into operation in 2006, after regular train services on the Hofpleinlijn and Zoetermeer Stadslijn had been discontinued.
 The system consists of four routes and serves 73 stations, with a total length of approximately 71 km.
 In 2018, it had a daily ridership of around 125,000 passengers.

-Light rail network
+Rail network

 The RandstadRail network consists of four routes: one metro line (E) between The Hague and Rotterdam, and three tram-train lines (3, 4 and 34) between The Hague and Zoetermeer.
 Line E is operated by RET and uses high-floor Flexity Swift vehicles, while lines 3, 4 and 34 are operated by HTM and use low-floor RegioCitadis vehicles.
 Stations that are served by both types of carriages have extended platforms with a higher and a lower part.